mpampuch/docker-notes/README.md

 > [!NOTE]
 > If you used `RUN npm update` instead of `RUN npm install`, docker would re-use this layer.

+So to summarize, to optimize your image builds, you should structure your Dockerfile as follows:

 ![Dockerfile structure](structuring-docker-file.png)

 ## Removing Docker Images